jaggzh/react-native--expo-shell-utils/README.md

 Examines the whole screen for a QR code (the one in the browser!)<br />
 Gets the URL from the QR code,<br />
 Converts it to an Expo app URL,<br />
-And copies it to the clipboard for Expo, in the emulator,<br />
+And copies it to the clipboard for Expo, in the emulator,</br />
  to pick up in its main screen.

+## To run:

+* Have QR code visible on screen (in browser probably)
+* Run: `expoqr`

-If found, the QR Code will contain, for example:<br />
+If found, the QR Code from Expo's snacks will contain, for example:<br />
   `exp://expo.io/@snack/Skf4bLBNz+BJDE-ISNz`<br />
-Expo app wants:<br />
+`expoqr` places in the clipboard what Expo app craves:<br />
   `exp://expo.io/@snack/Skf4bLBNz`

 This script depends on...<br />